diogoveirospro/lei-24-s2-1dg-g072/docs/sprintC/us024/02.analysis/Readme.md

-# US006 - Register a Vehicle
+# US024 - Postpone entry in the Agenda

 ## 2. Analysis